 It took a full day to do the mural, but that was because it had to be done in stages.
 This is such a do-able project for anyone… so don’t be intimidated!
 Just some paint, tape, and a bit of patience.
 No artist skills necessary.

 And the other sweet part is that it’s so budget-friendly.
 We already had the paint and tape on hand, but it wouldn’t cost more than $30 at the hardware store for the supplies (you would only need a quart of each color).

 Wanna know where the decor items came from?

-- The Gray and White Triangle Crib Sheet comes from New Arrivals Inc. on Etsy.
+- The Crib Sheet comes from New Arrivals Inc. on Etsy.
 It’s reeeeally cute and amazing quality.
-She has so many other really fun patterns, too.
 I grabbed a second crib sheet from the same shop so that I can switch them out and I’m super pleased with both of them.
-[Update: 8 months later and they still look as good as the day they arrived!]
+[Update: 1 year later and they still look as good as the day they arrived!]

-- From that same shop, I grabbed a few of these change pad covers (the swiss cross pattern and deer heads).
+- From that same shop, I grabbed a few of change pad covers (a swiss cross pattern and deer heads).
 Again, super cute fabric choices and great quality.

 - The black and white geometric pillow is from IKEA (the “Lappljung Ruta”)

 - The white pendant light is from IKEA (the “Ranarp”)

 - The crib was a hand-me-down white Stork Crib (similar ones here) that has been through 3 kids so far (!!)